 We love to get on the water, and it really is one of the best activities on the Paradise Coast, especially when you’re on Marco Island.
 There are several tour providers that can get you out into the larger Rookery Bay area where dolphins, manatees and more await.
 We went out with Florida Adventures from Caxambas Boat Park and had the best jaunt across the turquoise waters around Marco Island.

 In addition to the mangroves and sandbars south of Marco, there is Ten Thousand Island (different from 10K Islands) and Cape Romano.
-If that sounds familiar, it’s because this is where the Cape Romano Dome Houses are.
-A collection of sustainably built homes, the Cape Romano Dome Houses used to be on land, but after years of weather events and nature taking its course, they are now standing out in the water and slowly crumbling into the sea.
+If that sounds familiar, it’s because this is where the Cape Romano Dome Houses were.
+A collection of sustainably built homes, the Cape Romano Dome Houses used to be on land, but after years of weather events and nature taking its course, they were standing out in the water and slowly crumbling into the sea.
+With Hurricane Ian, the Dome Homes were finally destroyed for good.

 On your dolphin cruise from Marco Island, watch for all kinds of birds: spoonbills, egrets, eagles, osprey and swallow tailed kites.
 You’ll love the wildlife and sights on a boat trip like this!